React Component has LifeCycle through which we can monitor or manipulate React Component during its phases

 React three main phases are

-Mounting in React Component phase is that phase in which we put Elements in DOM
+Mounting in React Component phase is the phase in which we put Elements in DOM

 React has four inbuilt Mounting methods